heroqu/rsync-backup-osx/README.md

 ### Motivation

-Use most simple and reliable rsync + crontab backup scheme that would effectively replace time-machine functionality
+Use most simple and reliable *rsync + crontab* backup strategy that would effectively replace time-machine functionality of Mac OSX.

 ### Credits and inspiration